jonshiach/graphics-labs/_sources/pages/09_Normal_mapping.md

+(normal-mapping-section)=

 # Normal Mapping

 In [Lab 8 on lighting](lighting-section) we saw that the diffuse and specular reflection models used the normal vector to determine the fragment colour.
 The vertex shader was used to interpolate the normal vectors for each fragment based on the normal vectors at the vertices of a triangle.
-This works well for smooth objects, but for objects with a rough or patterned surface we don't get the benefits of highlights and shadow. **Normal mapping** is technique that uses a [textures map](textures-section) to define the normal vectors for each fragment so that when a lighting model is applied it gives the appearance of a non-flat surface.
+This works well for smooth objects, but for objects with a rough or patterned surface we don't get the benefits of highlights and shadow. **Normal mapping** is technique that uses a [texture map](textures-section) to define the normal vectors for each fragment so that when a lighting model is applied it gives the appearance of a non-flat surface.

 ```{figure} ../images/09_normal_mapping.svg
 :width: 600